What is an MSP?

 1. Reduced and Predictable Costs

 Many MSPs offer a myriad of different payment options.
 This removes the unpredictability of IT costs and allows companies to pick-and-choose services that are relevant to their needs.
+Instead of having to look for freelance IT technicians when a PC or network stops working, you will always have access to a team of experts at the ready.

 Per-Device Plans – A set fee often billed monthly that provides unlimited support for an individual device such as a PC, printer, or network AP.
 This is great for scaling companies, as it provides the flexibility to add or remove seats easily.